 Does Having a Visa Guarantee Admission to USA ?

 Not always.
 In fact, US Visa will only let you travel to port of entry and then seek permission of CBP officer to allow you to enter US.
 What US Visa will indicate is that a consular officer at US embassy or consulate in other country has determined that you are eligible for entry, that’s it.
 The final decision vests with CBP officer.
-Read What is US Visa from US Dept of State website
+Read What is US Visa, General Info

 What is Port of Entry in USA ?